nateq13f/aws-bootcamp-cruddur-2023/journal/week5.md

 CREATE , load, and seed REGULAR DB first, and then the ddb scripts will run because they rely on the Regular DB attributes.

+- BIG issues with getting my own custom created user into the local Postgres DB.
+Had to hardcode the uuid into the `seed` script.
+Then had a typo extra comma.
+Then `setup` finally worked and created my user with uuid.